Acizza/anup/README.md

 # anup
-This is a command line application to play downloaded anime and update its status on your [AniList](https://anilist.co) account.
+This is a command line application to play downloaded anime and to update its progress on your [AniList](https://anilist.co) account.

-The program allows you to very easily play and keep track of any series you have locally by letting you give it a custom name to refer to it again later.
+It is primarily intended for anyone who prefers being able to very quickly play anime from a run prompt or terminal, and anyone looking for (yet) another auto-updater application.

 Current features include:
 * Automatic detection of a series based off its filename